jcu-eresearch/EnMaSSe-Deployment/README.rst

 If lxml has remote connection closed problems:
 ----------------------------------------------

+Either copy the included binaries from lxml-binaries/linux into ./eggs or:
 1. download the source
 2. use the virtual env to run setup.py bdist
 3. copy the egg to <repository location>/eggs/